hyprwm/hyprland-wiki/pages/Nix/Hyprland on Home Manager.md

 ```

 {{< /tab >}}

 {{< tab "Flakes" >}}

+{{< hint >}}

+The flake module is merely an extension to the Home Manager downstream module.
+It is mainly used as a staging area for new options, so unless you're a tester
+you should use the downstream Home Manager module.

+{{< /hint >}}

 The following snippet of code tries to show how to bring the Hyprland flake from
 the flake input and import it into the module system.
 Feel free to make any